HotelQuickly/WeAreHiring/iOS.md

 ### Location

-Our headquarters including the full engineering team is in Bangkok.
+You'll be working in our office in Bangkok, directly with all the other engineers and the tech co-founder.
 We have a beautiful office here full of snacks and Coke.

 Our working hours are typically 10am-8pm, but it's pretty flexible.
 Some of us start early morning (8am), some of us start later and work until midnight.

+### Communication

+We communicate over HipChat.
+Sometimes even when we sit next to each other ;-) to not disturb each other when we're *in the zone.* In HipChat, each topic or project has its own room and we use mentions to notify when there's something important.
+Jim is also posting there some funny *.gif* images.

 ### Compensation